 Positive thinking can even increase our learning capacity!
 In How to Win Friends and Influence People, Dale Carnegie cites a study by psychologist B.F Skinner who found that animals rewarded for good behavior learn more rapidly and retain information more efficiently than those punished for bad behavior.
 If we reward ourselves and others with positive thoughts, words, and actions, we will reap far more benefits.

-According to polyvagal theory, in mental states where we feel safe and secure, we can access higher cortical functions such as language, vision, and awareness.
+According to the polyvagal theory, in mental states where we feel safe and secure, we can access higher cortical functions such as language, vision, and awareness.
 When we’re constantly stressed or in survival mode, however, those systems shut down and are harder to access.
 We’re more likely to misread the social and emotional cues of others.
 For example, you may read a neutral face as an aggressive one.
 By cultivating positive thoughts towards others, no matter what cue our nervous system is interpreting, we can neutralize our response.

 Additionally, smiling releases “good” neurotransmitters such as serotonin, dopamine, and oxytocin that collectively lower aggression, impulsivity and increase empathy.
 And not just in ourselves, but in others too!
-The recipient of a smile benefits with “good” chemical releases as well. 😀
+The recipient of a smile benefits from “good” chemical releases as well. 😀

 What’s more, the practice of cultivating a positive mental attitude or, pratiprakṣa bhāvanam, as outlined in the Yoga Sutras, is also a versatile tool that can be practiced anywhere and at any time – no mat required.
 As Eddie Stern says in One Simple Thing, “The development of a positive mental trait is much more enduring than fleeting states and can be practiced (daily).”

 Want to learn more about the mental aspect of yoga?
-On all of our courses (200-Hour Online TTC, 200-Hour In-Person TTC, 300-Hour TTC) we explore the power of the mind, positivity, and cultivating healthy mental states.
+In all of our courses (200-Hour Online TTC, 200-Hour In-Person TTC, 300-Hour TTC) we explore the power of the mind, positivity, and cultivating healthy mental states.

 Laura Sutton Shanks